-Today 65% of the creative freelancers get their clients from the social media sites.
+Today 65% of the creative freelancers get their clients from social media sites.
 Take them seriously.
 Social media is one of the secret ingredients that many people don’t tap on.

 Increasing traffic for your website through link sharing, creating a brand image, talking about your work through pics and sharing business stories are some of the few ways to market your work on social media.

-Keeping your account up to date as well as staying active everyday on sites is a good way to be on the limelight.
+Keeping your account up to date as well as staying active every day on sites is a good way to be on the limelight.
 Boosting your social media presence through social media management tools is also advisable.

 5. Team Up with Other Freelancers

 The more you connect and join communities, the more people will get to know you and the better would be your circle of clients.
-In fact your associations may lead you to work with clients across the world and improve your business.
+In fact, your associations may lead you to work with clients across the world and improve your business.

 6. The Word ‘No’ Shouldn’t Be In Your Dictionary

 You cannot always say ‘Yes’ and end up being less productive.
-But with effective time management skills you will know where to commit and where to pull back.
+But with effective time management skills, you will know where to commit and where to pull back.

 7. Business Cards – Keep them Handy

 What if you bump into a great client at the cinemas?
-You can’t just about ask him to check your website or Facebook profile, can you?
+You can’t just ask him to check your website or Facebook profile, can you?
 So, what’s the best option to market yourself quickly? – A business card.